The Vibe: Hip hostel hotel hybride.

-The hostel’s 105 rooms pack in 300 beds, but for those leery of sharing bunks, the private rooms with en-suite bathrooms overturn any outdated notion that hostels are fit only for budget-conscious back-packers.
+Suite-Me-Up: The property’s 105 rooms pack in 300 beds, but for those leery of sharing bunks, the private rooms with en-suite bathrooms overturn any outdated notion that hostels are fit only for budget-conscious back-packers.

-✅ free Wi-Fi • 105 rooms • hotel opened: 2018 • interior design: Argent Design (London) • parking possible nearby (charged) • no pets allowed • 24-hour front desk
+✅ free Wi-Fi • size matters: 105 rooms • hotel opened: 2018 • architecture: STA Architectural Group • interior design: Argent Design • parking possible nearby (charged) • no pets allowed • 24-hour front desk • wheelchair accessible